vdhamer/Photo-Club-Hub/.github/README.md

 Museums are handled in pretty much the same way as photo clubs, but only `Level 1` is applicable for museums.
 So you won't find members of a museum or portfolios associated with these members.

+Internally the app actually supports one extra level of data:

+- `Level 0` holds some basic configuration data.

+Users and clubs don't normally need to worry about this layer. `Level 0` data is shared across clubs and thus managed centrally.
+Its main content is a list of standardized keywords for photographers, plus translations of these keywords into supported languages.

 ### Levels and Screens

 ![Screenshots of 3 screens](images/app_screenshots_EN.jpg "Screenshots of app")